 - The leading cause of truck accidents is prescription drug use.
 Truck drivers get sick, and they need help too.
 Some truckers need drugs to help mediate their sleep or driving activity.
 Around 26% of accidents are because of drug use, and 23% are due to seed.

-- Truck maintenance is important because if a truck tire blows, it can cause the driver to lost control.
+- Truck maintenance is important because if a truck tire blows, it can cause the driver to lose control.
 Tires are 51% responsible for mechanic issues on trucks.
 A well-maintained truck means safer roads for everyone.

 What To Do

-If you or someone you love is suffering from an injury caused by a truck accident, our truck collision lawyers are ready to fight for you.
+If you or someone you love is suffering from an injury caused by a truck accident, our Los Angeles lawyers are ready to fight for you.
 These big truck companies have the money to compensate for their driver’s errors, but they will fight as if they did nothing wrong.
 You will need a strong advocate by your side to fight for you.
-Call 310-997-0904 or click here to share your story with our professional staff at the Law Offices of Howard Craig Kornberg today.
+Call 310-997-0904 or click here to share your story with our professional staff at the Law Offices of Howard Kornberg today.